 ‘We also offer flotillas based around themes, such as food and wine so you can get more out of the destination ashore as well.
 They’re a great stepping stone to chartering on your own.’

-The right boat
+The right boat for the perfect charter

 Over the past ten years the standard of charter yacht has improved in most destinations, largely due to consumer demand for a higher standard of experience.